Webster Groves School District

 The Webster Groves School District is a public school district in and around Webster Groves, Missouri, west of St. Louis.

-The current superintendent is Dr. John Simpson, and the district's central office is located at 400 E. Lockwood Ave, Webster Groves, MO 63119.
+The current superintendent is Dr. Jana Parker, and the district's central office is located at 400 E. Lockwood Ave, Webster Groves, MO 63119.

 The district serves a community of approximately 32,000 includes many business, academic, and professional persons.

+When Dr. Jana Parker took over as the New Superintendent since August 2025 after Dr. John Simpson Retires, The New Superintendent is naming the entire district “One Webster.”

+Boundary

+The district is completely inclusive to the municipalities of Webster Groves and Rock Hill, and partially inclusive to Warson Woods, Glendale and Shrewsbury.